Revolutions of 1989: Yugoslavia

 The insurgency in the Preševo Valley (1999–2001) and the insurgency in the Republic of Macedonia (2001) are often discussed in the same context.

 Albania

-In the People's Socialist Republic of Albania, Enver Hoxha, who led Albania for four decades, died on 11 April 1985.
+Enver Hoxha, who led Albania for four decades, dies on 11 April 1985.
 His successor, Ramiz Alia, began to gradually open up the regime from above.
 In 1989, the first revolts started in Shkodra and spread in other cities.
 Eventually, the existing regime introduced some liberalization, including measures in 1990 providing for freedom to travel abroad.
 Efforts were begun to improve ties with the outside world.
 March 1991 elections—the first free elections in Albania since 1923, and only the third free elections in the country's history—left the former communists in power, but a general strike and urban opposition led to the formation of a coalition cabinet including non-communists.
 Parliamentary elections were held in Albania on 22 March 1992, with a second round of voting for eleven seats on 29 March, amid economic collapse and social unrest.